 - Name, address, contact information

 - A passport photo

 How long is a Visa valid for?
-The visas are valid for 3 months and can be used for 30 days from the day of entry.
+The visas are valid for 3 months and can be used for 30 days from the date of entry.

 Arriving at the Airport & Immigration Process

 The only thing I was concerned about was the process of arriving at the airport and going through immigration.
 I thought that if there would be one place I could potentially be interrogated, it would be there.
 It ended up being the fastest process of any country I’ve been to.
 The immigration officer took one look at me, flipped through my passport to check that I had a valid Iranian visa.
 He did not speak a word to me and stamped my passport within 2 minutes.
 This was the same when departing.